-Your letters are the best and most important way you can build a relationship with your sponsored child.
+Your letters are the best and most important way you can build a relationship with your sponsored child and help them feel empowered.
 Through letters, you and your sponsored child learn about each other's lives, families and how you can pray for each other.
 What a privilege!

 But is there anything else you can send with your letters?

 While we can't send items like clothing, toys or books, there are lots of little extras you can send to bless your sponsored child.

 11 Items You Can Send to Your Sponsored Child

 The good news is we can deliver items that are flat, made of paper or cardboard, and up to A4 size.
 Laminated items are also fine to send.

 Here's some inspiration of what these items could look like!

 - Greeting cards, including pop-up cards and musical cards